Jimmy-Xu/learn-ceph/README.md

 ### check ports

+>8800  # the port of the rados gateway (DEFAULT: 80)
+>5500  # Ceph REST API is a WSGI application and it listens on port 5000 by default

 ```shell
 $ docker exec -it ceph-demo netstat -tnopl | grep -v " - "
   Active Internet connections (only servers)